GeoMOER/geoAI/docs/units/_unit03/unit03-02-02_exercise_get_the_data.md

 ---
-title: "Exersice: Get your data"
+title: "Exercise: Get your data"
 ---

 In this exersice you prepare the data that is neccessary to predict tree species groups for a forest in Rhineland-Palatinate with Random Forest.